LOGIC SCHOOL

 - RHETORIC SCHOOL

 Freshmen and sophomore students must take at least one core fine arts course.
-Junior and senior students are highly encouraged to continue in their fine arts area, and many upper-class students will take on leadership opportunities.
+Junior and senior students are highly encouraged to continue in their craft.
+Students are encouraged to seek additional instruction and lessons, and recommendations are available.
 A student may not sign up for electives or fine arts before reenrolling.- VISUAL ART (for Fine Art Credit)

 (Prerequisite: Logic Visual Art or application) The goal in Rhetoric Art is to improve art skills and introduce new and more advanced techniques so the student may glorify God by creating works of beauty.
 Drawing skills are emphasized, along with a variety of painting, sculpting, and mixed media techniques.
 Art history is included in the curriculum.
-Students must purchase and submit a weekly sketchbook drawing and enter work in several competitions, including TAPPS. - BAND (For Fine Art Credit)
+Students must purchase and submit a weekly sketchbook drawing. - BAND (For Fine Art Credit)

 (Prerequisite: Logic Band or audition) Rhetoric Band’s purpose is to play to the glory of God and to serve our school.
-Rhetoric band students perform at football games and pep rallies, and Veterans Day, Christmas, Spring and Benefit programs.
-Rhetoric band students compete in TAPPS contests.
-Students supply their own instruments (some school-owned instruments are available for rent). - CLASSICAL GUITAR ENSEMBLE (For Fine Art Credit)
+Rhetoric band students perform at football games and pep rallies.
+Students need to supply their own instruments unless school-owned instruments are available to rent. - CLASSICAL GUITAR ENSEMBLE (For Fine Art Credit)

 (Prerequisite: Logic Classical Guitar or audition) In this class we emphasize the ability to read music, develop technique; and express musical thought.
-These goals are achieved through studying from the methods of the guitar masters and through performances.
-The student should be aware this class is reading intensive.
-This ensemble performs in the Christmas, Spring and Benefit programs.
-TAPPS Ensemble performance is required for all students at this level.
-Juniors and seniors will also compete with a solo piece.
-Students supply their own guitar. - ORCHESTRA (For Fine Art Credit)
+These goals are achieved through studying from the methods of the guitar masters and through performances. - ORCHESTRA (For Fine Art Credit)

 (Prerequisite: Logic Orchestra or audition) Rhetoric orchestra students continue the techniques and musicianship skills learned in Logic School.
-Students must perform at Veterans Day, Christmas, Spring and Benefit programs.
-Rhetoric orchestra students compete in TAPPS contests.
-Students supply their own instrument. - VOCAL MUSIC/MUSICAL THEATRE (For Fine Art Credit)
+Students need to supply their own instruments unless school-owned instruments are available to rent. - VOCAL MUSIC/MUSICAL THEATRE (For Fine Art Credit)

-Vocal music students concentrate on acquiring and fine-tuning vocal skills, reading music at sight, and performing choral pieces at Veterans Day, Christmas, Spring and Benefit programs, as well as TAPPS contests.
-Vocal music students are encouraged to participate in musical theatre productions, as either chorus ensemble members or auditioned characters.
+Vocal music students concentrate on acquiring and fine-tuning vocal skills, reading music at sight, and performing choral pieces.
+Vocal music students participate in musical theatre productions, as either chorus ensemble members or auditioned characters.

 - VISUAL ART (for Fine Art Credit)